 I don’t own this teaching material but I have used the original set extensively in the clinical setting, and found it an amazing resource.
 I loved the fact that the magnets were life-sized, and you could hold the board in front of you, and demonstrate what was on the inside under the clothes and skin.
 It is an expensive sex education teaching resource but it will last forever!

-You can buy the Magno-mate Reproductive Kit directly from the Sexual Health Quarter.
+You can buy the Magno-mate Reproductive Kit directly from Sexual Health Quarters.

 Manhood: The Bare Reality by Laura Dodsworth is a book of penises.
 You’ll find lots of colour photos of non-erect penises of all different shapes, sizes and colours.
 The focus of the book is to normalise the diversity in penises and bodies.
 The personal stories from the models are helpful in regards to normalising the fears and doubts that many people have with their penis.
 This is an excellent teaching resource for normalising the diversity that can be found in penises.